milanglacier/termint.el/README.md

   - `termint-myrepl-send-region-operator`: Evil operator for sending.
   - `termint-myrepl-source-region-operator`: Evil operator for sourcing.
 - Keymap:
-  - `termint-myrepl-map`: A keymap with default bindingsYou can bind this map to a prefix key.
+  - `termint-myrepl-map`: A keymap with default bindings.
+You can bind this map to a prefix key.
 - Customizable Variables:
   - `termint-myrepl-cmd`
   - `termint-myrepl-use-bracketed-paste-mode`